sccosmin/frontend-mentor-qr/README.md

 ### Continued development

 In the future, I would like to get more familiar with Github, as well as understanding and perfecting responsive web design.

+### Help

+A big thank you to [Melvin Aguilar](https://www.frontendmentor.io/profile/MelvinAguilar) for giving me important suggestions on how to improve the final result.

 ## Author